MaverickMartyn/minecraft-web-api/README and Guidelines for Developers.md

 *******************************************************************************
 More will be added soon.

-This is currently the first version, and may be rewritten or removed numerous times, before being completed.
+This is currently the fifth version, and may be rewritten or removed numerous times, though considered complete.